craftercms/docs/source/by-role/developer/common/local-dev-with-docker.rst

    |

 #.
-Access your site files from your host directory
+Access your project files from your host directory

-   You should now be able to see the files in your host directory and use any IDE for editing the files in the site.
+   You should now be able to see the files in your host directory and use any IDE for editing the files in the project.

-   Let's take a look at an example of modifying a file in your host directory then verifying that the changes are reflected in your site.
+   Let's take a look at an example of modifying a file in your host directory then verifying that the changes are reflected in your project.
 In your browser, open the ``Sidebar``, then navigate to ``scripts`` -> ``pages`` then right click on ``home.groovy`` and select ``edit``.

    .. image:: /_static/images/developer/docker/docker-install-script-file-orig.webp
       :alt: Docker Desktop - unedited script file in browser